MicrosoftDocs/cloud-adoption-framework/docs/migrate/index.md

 # Cloud migration in the Cloud Adoption Framework

 Any enterprise-scale [cloud adoption plan](../plan/index.md), will include workloads which do not warrant significant investments in the creation of new business logic.
-Those workloads could be moved to the cloud through any number of approaches; Lift & Shift, Lift & Optimize, or Modernize.
-Each of which is considered a migration.
-The following exercises will help establish the iterative processes to assess, migrate, optimize, secure and manage those workloads.
+Those workloads could be moved to the cloud through any number of approaches: lift and shift; lift and optimize; or modernize.
+Each of these approaches is considered a migration.
+The following exercises will help establish the iterative processes to assess, migrate, optimize, secure, and manage those workloads.

 ## Getting started